 Psychology is the field of science that focuses on the mind and behavior.
-While it’s a relatively new science, it has quickly become a very popular scientific field and many subfields of psychology have emerged.
+Although it’s a relatively new science, psychology has quickly become a very popular scientific field, and many subfields of psychology have emerged.

 Psychological Research and Ethics

 Psychological research and ethics is a rewarding field for those more interested in the scientific progress of psychology.
-Psychology requires investigation into the causes of behavior based on research, observation and measurement, like all sciences.
-Psychological researchers must be able to support theories with data and analysis as well as understand the ethical issues surrounding research subjects and how they should be treated.
+Like all sciences, psychology requires investigation into the causes of behavior based on research, observation and measurement.
+Psychological researchers must be able to support theories with data and analysis, as well as understand the ethical issues surrounding research subjects and how they should be treated.

-You can often find jobs working in academic research with a bachelor’s degree, so earning a bachelor’s degree in psychology is a good place to start in this field, as well as looking for entry-level research assistant jobs or similar positions.
+You can explore jobs working in academic research with a bachelor’s degree, so earning a bachelor’s degree in psychology is a good place to start in this field.
+Additionally, consider looking for entry-level research assistant jobs or similar positions.

 Child and Adolescent Psychology

-As the name implies, child and adolescent psychology focuses on patients from infancy to adolescents.
+As the name implies, child and adolescent psychology focuses on patients from infancy through adolescence.
 More specifically, this subfield is the psychological study, assessment and treatment of children and adolescents, often in a clinical setting.
 This includes topics such as:1

 - Cognitive, emotional, developmental and behavioral issues